 Each host site will have specific needs for their College Application Week events.
 We are providing the host site list with site coordinator contact information.
 We ask potential volunteers to contact sites directly to determine their volunteer needs.
 As sites tell us their volunteer needs are fulfilled, we will make note within this host site list.
 Typically, host sites are working with 25-30 students at one time and need 3-5 volunteers while working with the students.
 Volunteers will include internal high school staff and those external from the community.

 Continue to Host Site Coordinator Resources - click here

 The application to participate in 2014 will be available March 1, 2014.
 Recruitment for host sites will continue from March - May 2014.
 We ask host sites to sign up before summer break to ensure the building and site coordinator are ready to hit the ground running at the start of the school year.

 Continue to Graduating Senior Resources - click here

 The Michigan College Access Portal is a statewide initiative that provides FREE support for students, parents and site coordinators to simplify the process of transitioning from high school to college and career.
 It is a comprehensive one-stop-shop for students to plan, apply and pay for college.
 Sign up today at www.michigancap.org.

 Multiple webinars and training resources are available to help you understand how to utilize specific user roles like Student, Counselor or Parent.
 You must first create an account at www.michigancap.org and log in to access the recorded trainings.
 Once logged in, training resources are available at "Support," the select "Training Center."

-The Michigan College Access Network would like to thank this year's Implementation Committee for their support in bringing this initiative to Michigan.
-A complete list of the Implementation Committee can be found at the bottom of this web page.
+The Michigan College Access Network would like to thank this year's Steering Committee for their support in bringing this initiative to Michigan.
+A complete list of the Steering Committee can be found at the bottom of this web page.